Abrahanstd/playervideorep.playervideo.play/README.md

 ## How to use our software to play videos outside of your app.
+To use our service in your app, the user needs to have our app installed
 ### Insert this code and modify it
 ```
    String url = "playervideorep.playervideo.play";  //////// Do not touch.
    Intent sendIntent = new Intent();  //////// Do not touch.